 Is it normal to feel like this?

-When noticing changes in how they feel and deciding whether to seek help, the question many new parents ask is, “is how I feel normal”?
+If you’re noticing changes in how you feel and wondering about whether to seek help, one of the questions you might be asking yourself is, “is how I feel normal”?

 Thinking about how you feel in terms of what’s normal often isn’t that helpful when it comes to mental health and emotional wellbeing.